whitneyburton/portfolios/students/1606-front/maryjane-valade/20160805-maryjane-valade-m1.md

 ### Playing a Part

-* I have been to many of the Joan Clarke Society morning coffees and enjoy meeting women from the various Mods and alumni.
+* I have been to many of the Joan Clarke Society morning coffees and the Slack channel, and I enjoy meeting women from the various Mods and alumni.
 It has been interesting getting to know the other women and what they are working on.
 In turn they have been really interested to hear what the FE program is like and what we are working on.

 * I am a part of the #turingmoms Slack channel and that has been a big help as I navigate through this first Mod.
 Sometimes I deliberately avoid mentioning my kids to classmates because I don't want to only be seen as a mom or have people think I want any exceptions made for me, but in this group I can be free to vent with women who understand the difficulties.
 Now that I have one Mod under my belt I am happy to share how my family makes it work with fellow moms and potential students.

 * I try to help my classmates with questions whenever I can and I always end up learning something at the same time.

+* I hope next Mod I will be better settled into the routine and be able to represent Turing at other Meet-ups around the community.

 ## Review

 ### Rubric Scores

-* **A: End-of-Module Assessment**: X
+* **A: End-of-Module Assessment**: 3
+Student achieved a "3" or better on each category of the assessment.
-* **B: Individual Work & Projects**: X
+* **B: Individual Work & Projects**: 3
+Student demonstrates commitment and growth in their work through satisfactory evaluations of each project or a clearly upward-sloping trend.
-* **C: Group Work & Projects**: X
+* **C: Group Work & Projects**: 2.5-3
+Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.
-* **D: Community Participation**: X
+* **D: Community Participation**: 2.5
+Student participates in required activities and does at least one or two above-and-beyond supports of the community.
+(Mostly active in slack channels.)
-* **E: Peer & Instructor Feedback**: X
+* **E: Peer & Instructor Feedback**: 3
+ Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.

 ### Notes